fz172/fanfly/_posts/2024-07-07-left_aileron.md

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOPkmCKOjak17qY2c4mUE00w06Cu5gXk2tOrrfBEt3JBueaprkgMG2Pji_JV9eGFeR1MAIh3od9UMbEKTJp7rFy6wep7HbluA8n7txC9Pv6m1-wFxevW-tlbbsO-_KqB2avZc7kh1KpVMuaI8gg2CJ1HA=w1936-h1936-s-no-gm?authuser=0)
 _Good bye wing crate, hello fuselage_

 Then I did a quick inventory.
-The crate came with a long printout of backordered parts.
-I entered the parts onto the SlingShot (an app for sling builders to track invetory).
+The crate came with a long printout of back ordered parts.
+I entered the parts onto the SlingShot (an app for sling builders to track inventory).
 I will wait for Sling folks to get back to me on those parts.
 Fortunately I still have a lot ot work on the wing, so none of the parts are immediately blocking.

 ## Prepping left aileron and flap parts